CrimsonBambi/Restaurant-Front/README.md

 # Idea, Functionalities and Intended Audience

-This application is website for a fine dining restaurant intended for customers and restaurant staff.
+This application is a website for a fine dining restaurant intended for customers and restaurant staff.
 For customers the application allows for making a reservation at the restaurant, viewing current menus and their included dishes, creating an account and viewing contact information of the restaurant.
 For restaurant staff the application allows for altering the menu, including adding dishes to it, changing the contents of the dishes and including or removing allergen warnings.
 Restaurant staff is also able to keep track of the customer made reservations in a calendar view.